Nation's political leaders pay tribute as John McCain lies in state at U.S. Capitol

 WASHINGTON – An astounding array of the nation's political, military, diplomatic and cultural leaders paid tribute Friday to the late Sen. John McCain – "a drum major for courage, truth and justice" – as he lay in state at the U.S. Capitol Rotunda.

+The somber assemblage kicked off three days of ceremonies honoring McCain, a former Navy aviator and prisoner of war in Vietnam who went on to win six terms in the Senate.
+Before it's over, McCain will be remembered at the Vietnam Veterans Memorial, Washington National Cathedral and the U.S. Naval Academy in Annapolis, Maryland.

-McCain's flag-draped casket was carried up the marble steps of the Capitol by members of the U.S. armed forces as the skies erupted in a sudden downpour.
-Inside, tears flowed from mourners as it was placed on the simple pine catafalque hastily constructed in 1865 to hold the body of Abraham Lincoln.
+In a fitting testimonial, the skies erupted in a downpour as McCain's flag-draped casket was carried up the marble steps of the Capitol by members of the U.S. armed forces Inside, tears welled up among mourners as it was placed on the simple pine catafalque hastily constructed in 1865 to hold the body of Abraham Lincoln.

 At that moment, the 81-year-old senator became only the 31st person to lie in state over 166 years.
 Senators who served with him for decades stood at attention, hands on hearts; Sen. Jeff Flake, his Arizona colleague, fought back tears.